CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 # Troubleshooting
 > [!WARNING]
 > Stalker's game engine is janky as fuck, and it sometimes does some weird shit.
 If you cannot make an issue happen again, **I don't want to know about it**.
-I simply do not have time to chase down every random glitch that Anomaly barfs out, even if it says it came from one of my scripts, so **please do not waste my time or yours with any issue that does not happen again.**
+Apologies, but I simply cannot chase down every random glitch that Anomaly barfs out, even if it says it came from one of my scripts--so **please do not waste my time or yours with any issue that does not happen again a second time.**
 Here are the most common issues people have, and how to solve them:

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)

 ## Missing dependencies
 I've tried to set up safety checks that display a message to the player a few moments after they first load into the game if a dependency is missing.
 But in case that fails, if something isn't working right, there's a good chance that you need to properly update a dependency.
 You can find out by enabling debug logging and searching the game log for the string `Checking for dependencies`.
-Whenever the `debuglogs` setting is enabled, DotMarks will output a block of text on startup that looks like this:
+Whenever the [debuglogs](https://github.com/CatspawMods/Anomaly-Addon-Archive/blob/main/Interaction%20Dot%20Marks/README.md#enable-debug-logging) setting is enabled, DotMarks will output a block of text on startup that looks like this:
 ```
 [DotMarks] [V] config loaded: true
 [DotMarks] [V] using_modded_exes: true